 I want to put ID on my horse so if we get separated on the trail, whoever finds him knows how to call me.

 We have several products for this purpose.
 The I.C.E.
-Halter, which is available in several versions, the I.C.E.
+Halter, which is available in three versions, the I.C.E.
 UltraLite and the I.C.E.
 Clip-on .
 The I.C.E.
 Halter is made of 3/4" wide nylon and fits easily under the bridle.
 The I.C.E. form is sewn to the right cheek.
 The I.C.E.
 UltraLite's carabiner is made to hook through a mane braid but could also be attached to the saddle.
 The I.C.E.
 Clip-on's scissor snap allows you to attach it to the rings on your saddle, or to your breast collar or saddle bags.
 Just position it where it will be in plain view.
 You can also move the Clip-on from your saddle to your standard halter once you're back at the staging area.
 Be sure to keep ID on yourself as well!
 The Clip-on and UltraLite both work well on a belt loop.

 I love the idea of the I.C.E.
 Collar ID but I'm concerned my dog won't like the extra weight on his collar.